 Considering shelter from the elements, enough seating and resting spots to enable people to explore some of your site, along with accessible toilets and changing facilities will all support an enjoyable experience.
-A changing Places facility provides toilet and changing space for families and groups with older children or adults with profound and multiple disabilities (see www.changing-places.org).

 Sociable

 Many visitors will want to share their visit with friends and relatives so it's important to plan for groups of different sizes when planning facilities like picnic facilities, seating and shelter.
 Being open to a wide range of social events will help engage a greater diversity of groups.